 A frequent serial and B-western heavy, LeRoy Mason never played the bizarre and flamboyant menaces that his peers Roy Barcroft and Henry Brandon did, but he was memorably sinister in his own way.
 He had the tough looks necessary to play henchmen, the shrewd manner required to play the chief villain, and the acting talent needed to play two-faced but apparently trustworthy heavies.
 In the role of the double-dealing schemer, Mason could be positively cheerful and pleasant, dispelling the suspicions of the heroes with seemingly good-natured glibness.
 He could also be sneeringly harsh and chillingly grim when his characters revealed their true colors, or when he played a more aboveboard villain.
 All of Mason’s villainous characterizations, however, were marked by an air of smirking, almost swaggering, self-confidence; his heavies hardly seemed to consider failure as a possibility.

-In 1933, Mason appeared in his second serial, Universal’s The Phantom of the Air.
+In 1933, Mason took his first major serial role in Universal’s The Phantom of the Air.
 Tom Tyler, a frequent antagonist of Mason in his early silent westerns, starred in Phantom as a Border Patrol pilot who was out to track down a gang of airborne smugglers.
 Mason was Mort Crome, an importer who was the secret head of the smuggling ring; Crome was also determined to get his hands on a remote-controlled plane developed by inventor Tom Edmunds (William Desmond), but neither of his criminal enterprises met with success.
-Phantom was a straightforward and enjoyable aviation thriller, and Mason was well cast as the smooth Crome, seeming debonair enough to flirt with heroine Gloria Shea on the dance floor and tough enough to participate in his henchmen’s aerial raids.
+Phantom was a straightforward and enjoyable aviation thriller, and Mason was well cast as the smooth Crome, seeming debonair enough to flirt with heroine Gloria Shea on the dance floor and rough enough to participate in his henchmen’s aerial raids.

 The mid-1930s saw Mason continuing his heavy career, largely in B-westerns, although he briefly returned to heroic roles in 1935-1936, co-starring with child actor Frankie Darro in three low-budget action films for Conn Productions.
 Outside of these films, however, he continued as a B-movie heavy, and began a long relationship with the newly-formed studio Republic Pictures by playing the villain in their Gene Autry vehicle Comin’ Round the Mountain.
 Around this time, a gunshot mishap while working on a Republic film cost him the sight in his right eye; the studio’s boss Herbert Yates subsequently tried to keep Mason working steadily to compensate him for the injury.

 In 1937, Republic cast Mason in his third serial, The Painted Stallion, a solid Western adventure with excellent location shooting.
-This covered-wagon saga featured him as Alfredo Dupray, the deposed Spanish governor of the New Mexico area who sought to maintain his position as the local tyrant despite the onset of an American wagon train headed by Clark Stuart (Ray Corrigan).
-Dupray’s attempts to wipe out the interfering settlers were continually thwarted by Stuart and by a mysterious Indian girl called the Rider of the Painted Stallion .
-Although the Midwestern-accented Mason was somewhat miscast as a Spaniard, he did a fine job with the “arrogant despot” aspect of the character, sneering superiorly when dealing with the heroes and dismissing casualties among his followers in a decidedly offhand manner.
+This covered-wagon saga featured him as Alfredo Dupray, the deposed Spanish governor of the New Mexico area, who sought to maintain his position as the local tyrant despite the onset of an American wagon train headed by Clark Stuart (Ray Corrigan)–but who was continually thwarted in his attempts to wipe out the interfering pioneers, being opposed both by Stuart and by a mysterious girl called the Rider of the Painted Stallion.
+Although the Midwestern-accented Mason was somewhat miscast as a Spaniard, he otherwise did an excellent job of portraying a political-military despot–sneering arrogantly at enemies and henchmen, lying to the good guys with polished smoothness, and hatching plans with soldierly self-assurance.

 Mason spent another the next six years working almost entirely in B-westerns for Republic, RKO, Columbia, and other studios, generally playing heavies but occasionally winning a sympathetic supporting part.
 His only serial during this period, Overland With Kit Carson (Columbia, 1939), gave him one such sympathetic role; he played a hustling fur trader named Baxter who helped hero Bill Elliott combat a band of outlaws headed by a mystery man named Pegleg.
 Baxter was suspected of being Pegleg himself by both Elliott and the audience at several points in the serial, but he ultimately proved to be entirely trustworthy, if decidedly sharp in his business practice.

 In 1946, Mason made two serials, the first being King of the Forest Rangers, in which he played a crooked gambler named Halliday.
 He appeared in only one chapter, attempting to trim farmer Ernie Adams in a card game on behalf of the villains; he was exposed, beaten up, and arrested by hero Larry Thompson and disappeared from the serial.
 His other 1946 chapterplay, Daughter of Don Q, featured him as antique dealer Carlos Manning, another wily brains heavy.
 Manning came into possession of an old Spanish land grant that bestowed some valuable California real estate on the descendants of an old-time Spanish don.
 Manning, one the descendants, set out to eliminate his unknowing fellow claimants with the help of various thugs, only to meet with serious interference from one of them, socialite Dolores Quantero (Lorna Gray).
-Once again, Mason played his role with suitable slickness, feigning concern for the heroine’s safety and keeping the good guys in the dark as to his true intentions until the final chapter.
-Don Q was a lively and somewhat unusual crime serial, and would prove to be the last cliffhanger in which Mason costarred.
+Mason took part in almost no active villainy in Don Q, spending all his screen time inside his character’s antique shop, but once again played his role with suitable slickness and menace–cold-bloodedly ordering murder after murder, smugly looking forward to the eventual success of his land-grab scheme, and convincingly feigning concern for the good guys’ safety.
+Don Q, a lively and enjoyable serial overall, would prove to be the last cliffhanger in which Mason co-starred.

 Though he figured prominently in several popular cliffhangers, LeRoy Mason never played a really “iconic” serial villain of the mad-scientist or masked-menace variety.
 But while Mason’s individual roles may not be too keenly remembered by serial buffs, the Mason screen persona definitely is; his smug, shrewd, and grinningly confident villainous portrayals always made a strong impression on matinee audiences.